-Plant Physiology & Environmental Sciences
+Plant Physiology and Environmental Sciences

 Dairy waste management as renewable source: Lessons dissemination in Nepal.